-Taking the time to put down our phones and realize that our kids need. us. to. play.
+Taking the time to put down our phones and realize our kids need us to play.
 It sounds silly, but all the mindless funny cat videos and random Tasty recipes will still be there years later; our children won’t.

 7. Outdoor time

 “Movement through active free play, especially outside, improves everything from creativity to academic success to emotional stability.
 Kids who don’t get to do this can have so many issues, from problems with emotional regulation—for example, they cry at the drop of a hat—to trouble holding a pencil, to touching other kids using too much force.” – Meryl Davids Landau, author of Enlightened Parenting

 “Even though it is more difficult at the time to persist in having children do chores, kids benefit from the experience.